Barbara Graham: Arrest and conviction

-On March 26, 1953, police arrested and questioned five men in connection with murder of Monohan.
-Three were known associates of LA gangster, Mickey Cohen, along with another man and Shorter.
-All of the men knew Monohan through Scherer however they were all released due to lack of evidence.
+On March 26, 1953, police arrested and questioned five men in connection with the murder of Monohan.
+Three were known associates of L.A. gangster Mickey Cohen, along with another man and Shorter.
+All of the men knew Monohan through Scherer; however, they were all released due to lack of evidence.

 Shorter, who was shaken at the thought of going to the gas chamber should the police figure out his involvement, volunteered to turn state's evidence and gave the police details of the Monohan murder and attempted robbery.
 He stated that he had seen Perkins hit Monohan with the gun and that he was shaken having witnessed the murder.
 However, Shorter's statement was leaked and he was later kidnapped and murdered by Perkins and Santo after his release from police custody shortly after his confession.

 Upon hearing of Shorter's disappearance and probable death, William Upshaw, a convicted felon, volunteered to testify before the grand jury.
 Upshaw testified that he had been in the car with Barbara Graham, Perkins, Santo, True, and Shorter the night prior to the murder as the group conducted surveillance on Monohan's home and ran through the robbery plans.
 He stated that he decided not to participate out of fear of retaliation from "Tutor" Scherer.
 Subsequently, John True agreed to become a state witness in exchange for immunity from prosecution.
 In court, True testified against Graham, who continually protested her innocence.